snipercup/wip-ai-dungeon-mods/README.md

 * It requires at least one tag.
 * It supports keyword matchers.
 * It does not support relation matchers.
-* The first tag in the list will also be used as a keyword automatically, so you can get away with only `$Player[Taleir]` and it will automatically infer an exact-match keyword of `"taleir"`.
+* The first tag in the list will also be used as a keyword automatically, so you can get away with only `$Player[Taleir & Fox]` and it will automatically infer an exact-match keyword of `"taleir"`.
+  * If the first tag has multiple words, like in `$Player[Jade Curtiss]`, the keyword will use the full name, basically being treated as, `$Player[Jade Curtiss]("jade curtiss")`.
+  * In this case, you may want to add additional keywords for the character's individual names: `$Player[Jade Curtiss]("Jade"; "Curtiss")`
 * Supports multi-player.
 Multi-player mode is enabled if there is more than one named player.
   * Multi-player mode causes `$Player` entries to need to be associated with action text in order to be included.
   * In single-player mode, the entry is always associated implicitly.